adamov8/Simple-Timer/README.md

-# simple_timer
+# Simple Timer

-A timer WPF project with basic functionality.
+A timer WPF project with basic timer functionality.

-Has three nameable timers.
+> Has three nameable timers.
 Controls are pretty straight-forward, the UI is dark.
-It makes a beeping sound when the time is up and displays it next to the comboboxes.

-Made for personal use.
+> It plays a beeping sound by default when the time is up and displays a warning it next to the comboboxes.
+The default notification sound can be changed to a custom one.